Column generation

 Cutting patterns like $x_{1,1} = 1$ and $x_{2,1} = 1$ are infeasible because the combined length is greater than $W$.

-Since there are a finite number of ways that we could cut a roll into a valid cutting pattern, we can create a set of all possible cutting patterns $p = 1,\ldots,P$, with data $a_{i,p}$ indicating how many pieces of size $i$ we cut in pattern $p$.
+Since there are a finite number of ways that we could cut a roll into a valid cutting pattern, we could create a set of all possible cutting patterns $p = 1,\ldots,P$, with data $a_{i,p}$ indicating how many units of piece $i$ we cut in pattern $p$.
 Then, we can formulate our mixed-integer linear program as:

 \[\begin{align} \min & \sum\limits_{p=1}^P x_p \\ \;\;\text{s.t.} & \sum\limits_{p=1}^P a_{ip} x_p \ge d_i & \forall i=1,\ldots,I \\ & x_{p} \ge 0 & \forall p=1,\ldots,P \\ & x_{p} \in \mathbb{Z} & \forall p=1,\ldots,P \end{align}\]